 The scriptures give us a record of Jacob as a man who tries to manipulate his circumstances rather than wait on and trust the promise of God, but as he begins to understand that God is sovereign and can be trusted to fulfill His promises, God then changes his name to Israel, Prince.

 So, going back to Jesus and Nathanael – what did Jesus mean when He said, “Here is a true Israelite, in whom there is nothing false”?

 Jesus was saying, here is a true Israelite in whom there is no Jacob left.
 One who is believing God to bring about His promise, willing to trust and wait upon Him, rather than running ahead trying to achieve the purposes of God through fleshly self-will.
-One who is waiting in faith on the appearance of Messiah.
+One who is waiting in faith in the appearance of the Messiah.